House Permanent Select Committee on Intelligence

 The House Permanent Select Committee on Intelligence (HPSCI) oversees the nation’s intelligence agencies including components of the Departments of Defense, Homeland Security, Justice, State and Energy.

 Since its formation in 1977, HPSCI has served to review, monitor, and supervise the U.S. intelligence community in a classified setting.
+The majority of the deliberations are secret and closed to the public.

 Congressman Heck is the only member of the House of Representatives from the Pacific Northwest to currently serve on this committee.